leite/fgodmod/README.md

 		Default sort update for lobby.

 		Default focus chat input in lobby dialog and on tab in normal lobby focus chat input.

+		Hotkey for options in lobby and in-game.

+		Tooltips structure tree lobby morebuttons.

+		Hotkey structure tree in lobby morebuttons.

+		Select game when in lobby dialog.

 	In-Game: